The Syro-Aramaic Reading of the Koran: Reception

-Francois de Blois has postulated that Luxenberg is not German, rather a Lebanese Christian.
+Francois de Blois has postulated that Luxenberg is not German but rather a Lebanese Christian.
 He believes that the individual is a dilettante whose Syro-Aramaic reading "does not actually make better sense" than the standard classical Arabic reading.
-He notes that the theory is not novel, rather Luxenberg seems to adapt earlier works by James A. Bellamy and Günter Lüling without citing them in his bibliography, which "poses questions about [his] scholarly integrity."
+He writes that the theory is not novel but seems to be adapted from earlier works by James A. Bellamy and Günter Lüling.
+The fact that Luxenberg does not cite them in his bibliography "poses questions about [his] scholarly integrity."
 He posits that Luxenberg has an articulate knowledge of dialectal Arabic, passable (though flawed) command of classical Arabic, and a basic (though "very shaky") command of Syriac.
-He ultimately concludes that German academics have no reason to hide their identity,It is necessary, in conclusion, to say a little about the authorship, or rather the non authorship, the pseudonymity of this book.
+He ultimately concludes that German academics have no reason to hide their identity:It is necessary, in conclusion, to say a little about the authorship, or rather the non authorship, the pseudonymity of this book.
 An article published in the New York Times on 2nd March 2002 (and subsequently broadly disseminated in the internet) referred to this book as the work of 'Christoph Luxenberg, a scholar of ancient Semitic languages in Germany'.
 It is, I think, sufficiently clear from this review that the person in question is not 'a scholar of ancient Semitic languages'.
 He is someone who evidently speaks some Arabic dialect, has a passable, but not flawless command of classical Arabic, knows enough Syriac so as to be able to consult a dictionary, but is innocent of any real understanding of the methodology of comparative Semitic linguistics.
 His book is not a work of scholarship but of dilettantism [amateur].The NYT article goes on to state that 'Christoph Luxenberg ... is a pseudonym', to compare him with Salman Rushdie, Naguib Mahfouz and Suliman Bashear and to talk about 'threatened violence as well as the widespread reluctance on United States college campuses to criticize other cultures'.
 I am not sure what precisely the author means with 'in Germany'.
 According to my information, 'Christoph Luxenberg' is not a German, but a Lebanese Christian.
 It is thus not a question of some intrepid philologist, pouring over dusty books in obscure languages somewhere in the provinces of Germany and then having to publish his results under a pseudonym so as to avoid the death threats of rabid Muslim extremists, in short an ivory-tower Rushdie.
 Let us not exaggerate the state of academic freedom in what we still like to call our Western democracies.
 No European or North American scholar of linguistics, even of Arabic linguistics, needs to conceal his (or her) identity, nor does he (or she) really have any right to do so.
 These matters must be discussed in public.
 In the Near East things are, of course, very different.